-There are a lot of amazing series running, like Homeland, House of Cards, Game of Thrones…the list goes on and on.
+There are a lot of amazing series running, like Stranger Things, Ozark, Dark, Succession…the list goes on and on.

 You may find these shows addictive, but have you ever asked yourself why?

-In this article, I’m going to explain exactly what an open loop is, why you need one, and how you can make one to keep your readers on the edge of their seats.
+- Explain exactly what an open loop is and how you can use them to keep your readers on the edge of their seats.

 What Is an Open Loop?

-An open loop is a concept that, in the telling of stories, means our brains naturally want to seek out some sort of conclusion.
-The open loop eventually provides that conclusion.
+“An open loop is a concept that, in the telling of stories, drives our brains to naturally want to seek out some sort of conclusion. ”

 Naturally, you want to keep watching to find out what happens to those characters.